 Pack for a Purpose was started by a Wilderness Safaris guest who saw an incredible opportunity to make a difference to the lives of children around the world.
 The goal of Pack for a Purpose is to assist travellers to make a meaningful contribution to the communities they visit by supplying lists in order to meet the needs of children in specific areas of the world.
 These lists are provided directly by the local community-based projects that will receive them.
 There are a number of Wilderness community projects listed on the website.
 By searching the destination you are travelling to, you can ascertain what the community projects are and how you can assist.
 Pack for a Purpose qualifies as a charitable organisation under code section 501(c)(3).
 All contributions to Pack for a Purpose are fully deductible.
 Read here for more information.

-For the past three years, we have been compiling a Community and Culture Newsletter which has included news from all the regions relating to community engagements, projects, staff training, team building and the like.
-The newsletter has grown from strength to strength and will from June 2012 be separated into two newsletters: Community and Culture and an Internal Community: Staff newsletter.
+For the past five years, we have been compiling a Community and Culture Newsletter which has included news from all the regions relating to community engagements, projects, staff training, team building and the like.
+The newsletter has grown from strength to strength and is now available via our blog on a monthly basis.
 These newsletters offer an excellent opportunity to share experiences, learn from other regions and document all community projects and engagements.

 December 2013, September 2013, June 2013, March 2013, December 2012, September 2012, June 2012, March 2012, December 2011, September 2011, June 2011, March 2011